These are general instructions for what to do if you encounter unusual marine debris on a shoreline or at sea.

 In certain circumstances, the Coast Guard may also mark obstructions to advise vessel traffic of potential hazards to navigation.
 Mariners can also contact their local Coast Guard sector or Coast Guard station and ask if there are any known navigational hazards in the area.

 Many efforts continue within federal agencies to assess and respond to the debris.
-NOAA continues collecting at-sea observation data from aircraft, satellite, and vessels.
-We are also modeling the debris movement, conducting outreach to communities, and monitoring baseline debris accumulations.
+NOAA collected at-sea observation data from aircraft, satellite, and vessels, and worked with the Japan government to identify potential Japan tsunami marine debris items when possible.
+NOAA also modeled the movement of debris, conducted outreach to communities, and monitored baseline debris accumulations.

 There are many ways communities or individuals can help:

 Communities and volunteers can organize beach cleanups for typical small debris, like bottles, or get involved in existing efforts.
 Since marine debris is an every-day problem, joining a cleanup is helpful whether or not Japan tsunami debris is present.
 View NOAA Debris Handling Guidelines

 What are you seeing on the beaches or in the water?
 Marine debris items or significant accumulations potentially related to the tsunami can be reported to DisasterDebris@noaa.gov with as much information as possible (including location, date and time you found it, and any relevant descriptions).

 It is important to remember that not all debris found on U.S. shorelines is from Japan or the tsunami, so please use your discretion when reporting items.

 Marine debris is persistent along many U.S. shorelines, so one of the few ways we know when there are changes to the normal influx of debris, such as the arrival of tsunami debris, is by monitoring if the amount and type changes.
 If you would like to be involved or want NOAA Marine Debris Program shoreline monitoring protocols, please contact MD.firstname.lastname@example.org.